dbjohnson/advent-of-code/README.md

-# advent-of-code
+# Advent of code
-solutions to problems at http://adventofcode.com/
+Solutions to problems at http://adventofcode.com/